The Laundress recalls more products over health risk

 ENGLEWOOD CLIFFS, N.J.
 (WXIN) — More than 800,000 cleaning products are being recalled because they may contain a cancer-causing chemical impurity.

-The Consumer Product Safety Commission (CPSC) said the recall involves The Laundress Fabric Conditioners.
+The recall involves The Laundress Fabric Conditioners, the Consumer Product Safety Commission said.
 They were sold online and at The Laundress, Bloomingdale’s, The Container Store, Saks Fifth Avenue, Target, Nordstrom, Jenni Kayne, Kith, Peruvian Connection, N.Peal, Brooklinen, and other major retailers nationwide from 2011 through November 2022.

 Products with the following lot codes are included in the recall: